an1245/falco-plugin-salesforce/README.md

 - Credential Stuffing detection
 - Detecting permission changes on permission sets or groups
 - API interaction anomaly detection

+What's the value in ingesting Salesforce events into Falco?
+Well, because Falco can perform threat detection across a number of cloud platforms, it allows you to correlate security events across multiple sources in real-time, to detect active lateral movement.

 ## Prerequisites
 Accessing *Real-Time Event Monitoring Objects* requires either the **Salesforce Shield** or **Salesforce Event Monitoring** add-on subscription.
 There may additional costs associated with streaming these objects, please contact your Salesforce representative to confirm.